haciogluf/Udacity_CarND-LaneLines-P1/README.md

 ## **Project Summary**

 This project aims to detect lane lines on the road.
-Below, you can find the folder struction explanation and a guideline to run the codes.
+Below, you can find the folder structure and file explanations.

 Please see [Writeup](https://github.com/haciogluf/Udacity_CarND-LaneLines-P1/blob/master/Writeup.md) for the project presentation